yodaboda/gene-way-shared/README.md

 Is a shared module used by both the server and the client to facilitate the communication between them.

 ## Contributors
-The code has been writen by Firas Swidan, PhD.
+The code has been written by Firas Swidan, PhD.

 ## License
 The code of the Gene-Way-Shared project is distributed under the Apache 2 License.